 Myth: Most breast cancers run in families.

-Fact: Only 5% to 10% of breast cancers are thought to be hereditary, which means they are caused by abnormal genes passed from parent to child.
-The other 90% are largely due lifestyle and environmental factors.
+Fact: Only about 5% to 10% of breast cancers are thought to be hereditary, which means they are caused by abnormal genes passed from parent to child.
+Lifestyle and environmental factors can have an impact on breast cancer risk.

 Myth: There is nothing you can do to lower your risk of developing breast cancer.

-Fact: Ninety percent of breast cancers are largely due to lifestyle and environmental factors.
+Fact: Lifestyle and environmental factors can have an impact on breast cancer risk.
 To keep your risk as low as it can be, maintain a healthy weight, exercise regularly, and limit the amount of alcohol you drink.

 Myth: Bras cause breast cancer.